How to Generate the Sierpinski Triangle [2/10]

 [Run the program by clicking the 'Run' button]

-For drawing the three smaller triangles, the mid-points of
+To draw the three smaller triangles,

-named mid12 , mid13 , mid23 .
+mid12 , mid13 , mid23 .

 [Run the program]